adamhsparks/theme.usq/README.md

 Quickstart
 ----------

+If you do not already have R installed, because *theme.usq* is an R package, you will need to install R first.
+Download and install the proper version for your computer from [CRAN](https://cran.r-project.org).
+It is also suggested to have RStudio installed as well.
+You can download the proper installation file from <https://www.rstudio.com/products/rstudio/download/> for your platform.

+Once R and RStudio are set up, you're ready to install *theme.usq* through an R session.

 The *theme.usq* package is only available from GitHub.
 The easiest way to install it is by using the [*devtools*](https://github.com/hadley/devtools) package.

 The installation may take some time as some system fonts need to be catalogued to use the Microsoft Verdana font that USQ suggests.
-Once the installation is done, it should not be necessary to re-catalogue the fonts so loading *theme.usq* will not take any longer than expected.
+Once the installation is complete, it should not be necessary to re-catalogue the fonts so loading *theme.usq* will not take any longer than expected.

 ``` r